 Including photographs: Photos shouldn’t be included with resumes in Australia and New Zealand; to do so will work against you.

 Including salary information: Remuneration matters are best brought up in the interview.

 Making typos and grammatical errors: Recruiters have zero tolerance for spelling mistakes and grammatical errors.
 Don’t rely solely on the spellchecker to catch errors.

 Making your resume too long: Recruiters don’t want to read a novel.
-Limit your resume to around four pages (unless you’re an executive).
+Limit your resume to two or three pages even if you’re in a senior role.